expo/expo/docs/pages/preview/eas-update/eas-update-and-eas-cli.md

 ### Rename a branch

-Renaming branches does not disconnect any channel-branch links.
-If you had a channel named "production" linked to a branch named "version-1.0", then you renamed the branch named "version-1.0" to "version-1.0-new", the channel production would be linked to the now renamed branch "version-1.0-new".
+Renaming branches does not disconnect any channel–branch links.
+If you had a channel named "production" linked to a branch named "version-1.0", and then you renamed the branch named "version-1.0" to "version-1.0-new", the "production" channel would be linked to the now-renamed branch "version-1.0-new".

 ```bash
 eas branch:rename --from [branch-name] --to [branch-name]